Savjee/framework7-external-resources/README.md

 # ExternalResources for Framework7
 ExternalResources is a small utility written in TypeScript that inlines external resources in your web application.
 It was created to be used with Framework7 and to put all my templates into seperate files.

+Inlining happens asynchronously.
+When ExternalResources is finished it calls your callback function where you can start initializing Framework7.

 ## Usage
 Start by including it in your project:
 ```html